ziacto/GifMe-Apps/readme.md

 ##GIFME
-A chrome extension that makes saving, sharing and organizing gifs easier.
+An app that makes saving, sharing and organizing gifs easier.

-<a href='https://chrome.google.com/webstore/detail/gif-me/aeblbmdigihnlnnmoejhagmpihfjdaab' target='_blank'>Download Here</a>
+<a href='https://chrome.google.com/webstore/detail/gif-me/aeblbmdigihnlnnmoejhagmpihfjdaab' target='_blank'>Download for Chrome Here</a>

 ##Notes